 Roll out these simple, traditional favorites from an Italian grandmom.

 These happy little rounds of rainbow-sprinkled vanilla goodness have a special, sentimental spot in my family.
 They make an appearance at almost everything, from Easter to Christmas Eve to birthday parties.
-You just expect them to be there as part of the mix — like if one of my first cousins happened to be a cookie.
+You just expect them to be there as part of the mix — like if one of my cousins happened to be a cookie.

-Italian Grandmom's Cookies
+Soft Italian Sprinkle Cookies

 - 3/4 c. sugar